pyjamabrah/pyjamabrah-community-contributions/debugging-arm64-day0-problem-setup/index.md

 **Key Clues**:
 * `r0` is 0x00000000, confirming that `shared_ptr` is NULL when Thread 2 tries to dereference it.
 * `FAR_EL1`(Fault Address Register) shows the content as 0x2, that means the offset 2 was added while dereferencing which is confirmed the code snippet `char value = shared_ptr[2]; // Read the char at 2nd offset`.
-This further confirms our hypothesis thta `shared_ptr` is NULL.
+This further confirms our hypothesis that `shared_ptr` is NULL.
 * The program counter (pc) points to the `ldr r2, [r0, #2]` instruction.
 * Stack trace confirms supports this hypothesis as well.